-All of the nine project types assessed are eligible under the CDM.
+Except for the project type improved forest management, all project types assessed by CCQI are eligible under the CDM.

-For two out of the nine project types, the relevant quantification methodologies do not include emission sources in the calculation of emission reductions that occur at other sites than where the project is implemented.
+For one project type, the relevant quantification methodologies do not include emission sources in the calculation of emission reductions that occur at other sites than where the project is implemented.
 For this reason, these project types are assigned a score of 5: